48 into 32 doesn't go

 One of the best features has been the simultaneous start times of the final two matches in each group.
 Through the course of 90 minutes on 1st December, the prospects of Spain, Germany, Costa Rica and Japan swung regularly between qualifying and elimination.

-But instead of sticking with a winning formula, the 2026 World Cup in the Americas looks set to spoil it.
+But instead of sticking with a winning formula, the 2026 World Cup in the Americas is going to spoil it.

 The number of teams participating will increase from 32 to 48.
-The plan is that these 48 will be split into 16 groups of 3 teams playing in round robins, with the top two teams from each group going through to the knockout phase of 32.
+The original idea was that these 48 would be split into 16 groups of 3 teams playing in round robins, with the top two teams from each group going through to the knockout phase of 32, which would have increased the number of matches from 64 to 80, as well as ruling out having simultaneous matches final within each group.

 So why is FIFA messing with the format like this?
 Well, why does FIFA do anything?
 It's about money and politics.
 Countries will vote for a President who gives them a higher chance of qualifying for the biggest tournament.
 And more countries means more money too.
 It's sport that will be the loser.

-*As an aside, the number of matches a team will need to play to reach the 2026 final will still be 6: two in the group stage, and four in the knockout.
-In the 2022 World Cup it's three group matches and three knockout games before the final.
+*As an aside, the number of matches a team will need to play to reach the 2026 final will be 7: three in the group stage, and four in the knockout.
+In the 2022 World Cup it was three group matches and three knockout games before the final.